Policies and Guidelines

 Impact on Western users

 Most Western users will likely never be affected by Western's email rate limits.
-In the case of Tier 1 clients, we estimate that less than 0.2% of clients will be affected.

-Those likely to be affected will be users or departments which send run software on their workstation or department's server which sends mass mailings or other email notifications to external email addresses.
-Email senders who hit the rate limit will receive the following message in the form of a pop-up in their email software:

-When this message appears, the message being sent will not be processed.
+Those likely to be affected will be users or departments which send run software on their workstation or department's server which sends mass mailings or other email notifications to email addresses.
+Email senders who hit the rate limit the message being sent will not be processed.
 If sending to multiple recipients in the same message, none of the recipients will receive the message.

 Repeatedly trying to re-send will push your client further over the limit, but will not allow further messages to be sent.
-See the following workarounds and best practices below.

-If you are seeing the above error message, but are not aware of having sent messages to a large number of recipients, it's possible that your computer is infected with a virus or your Western Identity has been compromised, and is being used to send spam.
+If you are seeing the above issue, but are not aware of having sent messages to a large number of recipients, it's possible that your computer is infected with a virus or your Western Identity has been compromised, and is being used to send spam.
 If you believe this to be a possibility, please change your Western password immediately and contact the Helpdesk for further assistance.

 Workarounds and best practices